wp-plugins/swipy-by-errnio/readme.txt

 == Screenshots ==

+1. swipy hints with a right-side arrow
-1. swipy provides recommended content on your site
+2. swipy provides recommended content on your site
-2. swipy hints with a right-side arrow
-3. swipy in action

 == Changelog ==